 However, two towns in the County, Bound Brook and South Bound Brook, have challenges to good health because of current social, economic, and environmental conditions.

 Seeking to improve health in Bound Brook and South Bound Brook, the Healthier Somerset coalition received a 4-year, $200,000 grant from New Jersey Health Initiatives (NJHI).
 It was extended for an additional year due to the COVID-19 pandemic.
-The grant is part of NJHI's "Building a Culture of Health in New Jersey – Communities Moving to Action" initiative
+The grant is part of NJHI's "Building a Culture of Health in New Jersey – Communities Moving to Action" initiative.

 NJHI is the statewide grantmaking program of the Robert Wood Johnson Foundation (RWJF).
 NJHI strives to build a Culture of Health right here in New Jersey, the Foundation's home state, that will enable all to live longer, healthier lives now and for generations to come.